vagtsi/java-modularization/guicejavamodule/README.md

   ServiceLoader<Module> pluginLoader = ServiceLoader.load(com.google.inject.Module.class);
  ```

 Additionally this example creates one `Injector` instance for each module/plugin.
 In case of parent module dependencies defined by `requires` within the `module-info.java`, the `Injector` is created as child injector of that parent module in order to access any provided instances via `@Inject`.
-As example the `EnglishGreetingServiceImpl` within the plugin `greeting-english` gets injected the `ExampleCoreService` provided by its parent plugin `greeting-core`.
+As an example the `EnglishGreetingServiceImpl` within the plugin `greeting-english` gets the `ExampleCoreService` injected provided by its parent plugin `greeting-core`.
 To provide extension services, the service implementations just need to be provided in their Guice module
 ```
   @ProvidesIntoSet